 While much of the legislative debate has focused on ATP and MEP, increases in spending for the NIST laboratories that perform the research essential to the mission responsibilities of the agency have tended to remain small.
 As part of the American Competitiveness Initiative, announced by former President Bush in the 2006 State of the Union, the Administration stated its intention to double over 10 years funding for "innovation-enabling research" done at NIST through its "core" programs (defined as internal research in the STRS account and the construction budget).
+In April 2009, the current President stated his decision to double the budget of key science agencies, including NIST, over the next 10 years.
 While additional funding has been forthcoming, it remains to be seen how support for internal R&D at NIST will evolve and how this might affect financing of extramural efforts such as TIP and MEP.
-As the 111th Congress debates the budget and the economic stimulus, the resulting dispensation of funding for NIST programs may influence the way by which the federal government supports technology development for commercial application.
+The dispensation of funding for NIST programs may influence the way by which the federal government supports technology development for commercial application.